stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 #### ``+ Independent work``

-- Read, annotate, and take critical notes on the reading, then post your contributions to the Hive page dedicated to the reading.
+- Print out, read, annotate, and take critical notes on the reading, then post your contributions to the dedicated Hive page. *Read and engage the work of your peers there as well*.

 - <i class="fas fa-hourglass-end"></i> *Complete Hive work by 10pm EST*.